-The curriculum vendor will provide the online teachers the first year.
+The online teachers will be employees of the curriculum provider the first year.
 These teachers will teach the "core" classes.
 AHCS certified onsite teachers will teach some electives during the required onsite attendance.
 AHCS staff and teachers will be the ones to communicate and teach our specific mission/values during the onsite attendance.
 These values are instilled by everything AHCS does at our school, from the uniforms, to the character education, to the rooms themselves.
 That is why AHCS has decided that only a blended program will work for us.
 We believe in education through online courses as a solid choice for some parents and kids, but AHCS needs to see them often to really do a thorough job of "creating patriotic and educated leaders."
 By the second year of offering blended program courses, AHCS hopes to have its teachers trained to take over "some" of the online classes offered in the blended program.
 All teachers of core curriculum will be required to be certified as required.